-MAGNA intervention in 2017:
+MAGNA intervention in 2019

-The organization aims to provide adequate treatment and care for people affected by diseases such as HIV/AIDS, cholera, malaria and others.
-MAGNA also responds to the needs of people who are excluded from access to basic health care and helps victims of natural disasters.How We Work
+The organization aims to provide adequate treatment and care for people affected by diseases such as HIV/AIDS, cholera, malaria, and others.
+MAGNA also responds to the needs of people who are excluded from access to basic health care, and assists victims of natural disasters.

 Impartiality: MAGNA works with strict respect for political and religious neutrality and impartiality.

-Non-discrimination:MAGNA does not accept any form of discrimination based on race, gender, ethnic origin, religion, nationality, belief or social class.
+Non-discrimination:MAGNA accepts no forms of discrimination based on race, gender, ethnic origin, religion, nationality, belief, or social class.

-Ethics:MAGNA bases its activities on legal and fair practices that are guided by ethical principles, including strictly avoiding child abuse and firm respect for key social rights.
+Ethics:MAGNA bases its activities on legal and fair practices guided by ethical principles, including strictly avoiding child abuse and firm respect for key social rights.

-Anti-corruption:MAGNA refuses to directly or indirectly support fraudulent conduct and works hard on minimizing the risks of corruption in carrying out its activities.
+Anti-corruption:MAGNA refuses to support fraudulent conduct, directly or indirectly, and works hard on minimizing risks of corruption in carrying out its activities.

-Transparency and accountability:MAGNA is committed to fully and transparently accessing its beneficiaries, partners and donors by providing access to information on the allocation and management of funds.
-The Organization undertakes to provide all necessary tools to ensure the proper management of its activities.
+Transparency and accountability:MAGNA is committed to fully and transparently accessing its beneficiaries, partners, and donors by providing access to information on the allocation and management of funds.
+The organization undertakes to provide all the tools necessary to ensure the proper management of its activities.

 To be able to choose freely a place to provide health and social assistance.